foundations-fall-2016/session2/README.md

 ```

+Since we are working with a link we need to prevent it from navigating away from the page with `event.preventDefault();`.

-We can also specify a function to run when the event occurs:
+We can call a function to run when the event occurs:

 ```js